supervisely-ecosystem/import-volumes-with-anns/README.md

 </div>

-# Overview
+## Overview

 Import volumes in Supervisely format with annotations.
 Volume files must be in `.NRRD` format.

+## What's new

+Version `v1.3.0`
+ - 🏷️ new format for storing `Mask3D` geometry as `.nrrd` files in the `mask` directory.
+To learn more read [this article](https://docs.supervisely.com/data-organization/00_ann_format_navi/08_supervisely_format_volume).
+ - ℹ️ Convert closed mesh surfaces `.stl` to `Mask3D` automatically on uploading due to format obsolescence.
+On subsequent export you will get interpolation annotation objects as `Masks3D` with geometries in `.nrrd` files.

+Version `v1.2.0`
-🏋️ Starting from version `v1.2.0` application supports import from a special directory on your local computer.
+ - 🏋️ application supports import from a special directory on your local computer.
 It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using a drag-and-drop mechanism:
     1. Run an agent on your computer where data is stored.
 Watch the [how-to video](https://youtu.be/aO7Zc4kTrVg).
     2. Copy your data to a special folder on your computer that was created by the agent.
 Agent mounts this directory to your Supervisely instance and it becomes accessible in Team Files.
 Learn more in the [documentation](https://docs.supervise.ly/customization/agents/agent-storage).
 Watch the [how-to video](https://youtu.be/63Kc8Xq9H0U).
     3. Go to `Team Files` -> `Supervisely Agent` and find your folder there.
     4. Right-click to open context the menu and start the app.
 Now the app will upload data directly from your computer to the platform.

+## How to Run

 #### Input files structure